 - The Australian Heeler is full of working energy and intelligence.

-- This breed should be placed with a family who is seriously active.
+- This breed should be placed with a family that is seriously active.

-- You should exercise this breed a minimum of 60 minutes each day.
+- You should exercise this breed for a minimum of 60 minutes each day.

 - They are protective dogs, who always ensure the safety of their families.

 - They are aloof at first but will be fine once socially acclimated.

 - This breed will naturally herd because both parents are herders.